Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 on its order in your Assessment Builder page.
-As you can see in the example to the right, the numbering starts at zero from the top of the list of subtests and sequences down the list, with numbers appearing below “Random Sequences:
+As you can see in the example to the right, the numbering starts at zero from the top of the list of subtests and sequences down the list, with numbers appearing below "Random Sequences:

-In this example, “Test Survey” = 0, “Date and Time” = 1, and “Consent” =2.
+In this example, "Test Survey" = 0, "Date and Time" = 1, and "Consent" =2.
 In order to randomize the order of appearance for these three subtests, enter all of the possible sequences for these components into the text box appearing just below the list of subtests.
 In this example,